On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Main results

-We now investigate the behavior of the $\ell_r$ quadratic maximization problem, also known as the $\ell_r$ Grothendieck problem.
+\paragraph*{Grothendieck's \texorpdfstring{$\ell_r$}{lr}-problem.} We now investigate the behavior of the $\ell_r$ quadratic maximization problem, also known as the $\ell_r$ Grothendieck problem.
 For any $n\times n$ matrix $A_n$, the $\ell_r$ Grothendieck problem concerns the solution to the following quadratic maximization problem.
 For $r\geq 2$, define

 In general, finding $M_r(A_n)$ is NP-hard~\cite{KN12}.
-However, in the case of a matrix $A$ with nonnegative entries, for which $A^TA$ is irreducible, Proposition~\ref{prop:groth} below states that the $\ell_r$ Grothendieck problem is a special case of the $r\to p$ norm problem. \begin{proposition} Let $A^TA$ be an irreducible matrix with nonnegative entries.
+However, in the case of a matrix $A$ with nonnegative entries, for which $A^TA$ is irreducible, Proposition~\ref{prop:groth} below states that the $\ell_r$ Grothendieck problem is a special case of the $r\to p$ norm problem. \begin{proposition} Let $A$ be a symmetric matrix with nonnegative entries such that $A^TA$ is irreducible.
 Then for any $r\geq 2$, $ M_r(A) = \|A\|_{r\to r^*}, $ where $r^*= r/(r-1)$ is the H\"{o}lder conjugate of $r$. \end{proposition} Proposition~\ref{prop:groth} is proved at the end of Section~\ref{sec:Groth}.
-Consequently, Theorem~\ref{thm:asymptotic-normality} yields the limit theorem for $\bA_n:= n^{-(1-\frac{2}{r})} A_n$ as stated in the corollary below, whose proof is immediate.
+Together with Theorem~\ref{thm:asymptotic-normality}, this immediately yields the limit theorem for $\bA_n:= n^{-(1-\frac{2}{r})} A_n$ stated in the corollary below.

 \begin{corollary} Let $(A_n)_{n\in\N}$ be a sequence of random matrices satisfying the assumptions of {Theorem~\ref{thm:asymptotic-normality}}.
 Then for any fixed $r\in [2,\infty)$, as $n\to\infty$, the asymptotic normality result in \eqref{eq:asymp-normal} holds for $M_r(\bA_n)$ with $p = r^* = r/(r-1)$. \end{corollary}